PHOTOS FROM THE FIELD: Week of April 11 – 15, 2022

 Registration for the 2022 National Tribal Forum on Air Quality is now open!
 Click here to register to attend in-person or virtually.
 NTFAQ’s Planning Committees have been busy planning this year’s forum hosted by the Miscogee Nation in Tulsa, Oklahoma, May 2-5, 2022.
 You can learn more about the NTFAQ and NTAA’s Annual Meeting that will take place during NTFAQ on NTAA’s website here.
 Be sure to contact [email protected] if you have any questions!

-Call For Proposals for The National Tribal & Indigenous Climate Conference is now open!
+2 Weeks Left for Call For Proposals for The National Tribal & Indigenous Climate Conference!

 The Institute for Tribal Environmental Professionals (ITEP) Tribes and Climate Change Program announced the opening for the call for proposals for the upcoming 2022 National Tribal & Indigenous Climate Conference (NTICC) in St. Paul, MN and online August 29 – September 1, 2022.